 - Try using controlled comforting only at night, when it’s likely to be more successful.

-- Ask your partner to manage the controlled comforting (if he or she agrees to).
+- Ask your partner to manage the controlled comforting, if he or she agrees to.

-- Use camping out as an alternative.
+- Use camping out instead.

 If things haven’t improved after two weeks, talk to your doctor or child and family health nurse.
 They’ll be able to help you develop a program tailored to the needs of your child.